sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

 };
 ```

 Here, we want to capture the value of seats from values.
-Let’s assign
+We will assign
-values.seats to the constant _rawSeats_, so we can still maintain the
+_values.seats_ to the constant _rawSeats_, so we can keep the
-availability check when setting the value of seats in the function.
+availability check when setting the value of _seats_ in the function.

 ```js
   // Save exception click handler